 In the first years of the 20th century leading up to World War I, Edwards traveled back to England and to Belgium many times.
 Brewer might have met Edwards or become reacquainted with him at this time.
 There is a large, color etching by Brewer of the cathedral in Brussels and other scenes along the Meuse River

-and elsewhere in Belgium from this period, In late 1914 Edwards and his wife were detained in Bruges by the Germans and held there throughout the war (he returned finally to the States only in 1934).
+and elsewhere in Belgium from this period, In the fall of 1914, Edwards and his wife were detained in Bruges by the Germans and held there throughout the war (he returned finally to the States only in 1934).

 That Brewer had an awareness of Edwards may be apparent in the similarity of their signatures: “J. Alphege Brewer” and “S. Arlent Edwards.”
 I can imagine Brewer thinking that the middle name of Alphege would be just as good as Arlent, perhaps better, as a way of achieving name recognition.
 Edwards signed his etchings with lines above and below, using an extended cross of the “t” in Arlent (though sometimes unattached) to draw the upper line.
 I think Brewer improved upon this, using the cap of the "J" to make the upper line, but the similarity between the two signatures is striking.